-Adaptation: Streambank wheatgrasses are similar to western wheatgrass in appearance, except they are not as coarse, their rhizomatous trait is not as aggressive, and their coloration is somewhat greener.
+Streambank and Thickspike wheatgrasses are similar to western wheatgrass in appearance except they are not as coarse, their rhizomatous trait is not as aggressive and their coloration is somewhat greener.
 They are more drought tolerant than western wheatgrass.
-In comparison to western wheatgrass, they "green up" and "head out" earlier and total biomass production is generally lower.
+In comparison to western wheatgrass, they green up and head out earlier and total biomass production is generally lower.
 Both wheatgrasses do better on medium to coarse textured soils.
-Subspecies psammophilus can be found on slightly heavy to medium to coarse textured soils.
+Streambank wheatgrass can be found on slightly heavy to medium to coarse textured soils.
 Western wheatgrass may be a better choice on heavy textured soils if rainfall is high enough.
 They will tolerate slightly acidic to moderately saline conditions.
-They are cold tolerant, can withstand moderate periodic flooding in the spring, are moderately shade tolerant, and very tolerant of fire.
-They will not tolerate long periods of inundation, poorly drained soils, or excessive irrigation.
-Snake River wheatgrass prefers deep to shallow medium to coarse textured soils.
+They are cold tolerant, can withstand moderate periodic flooding in the spring, are moderately shade tolerant and very tolerant of fire.
+They will not tolerate long periods of inundation, poorly drained soils or excessive irrigation.
+Snake River wheatgrass prefers deep to shallow medium to course textured soils.

-On native sites, streambank and Snake River wheatgrasses are most abundant in the 8 to 20 inch annual precipitation zones.
+On native sites streambank, Snake River and thickspike wheatgrass are most abundant in the 8 to 20 inch annual precipitation zones.
 Seeded varieties do best with 10 to 20 inches of precipitation.
 They have been seeded as low as 5 to 9 inches of precipitation with some success.
-The natural geographic range of E. lanceolatus ssp. lanceolatus is from near sea level in the Great Lakes region to 10,000 feet in the Rocky Mountains.
+The natural geographic range of thickspike wheatgrass is from near sea level in the Great Lakes region to 10,000 feet in the Rocky Mountains.
 The natural range of streambank wheatgrass is primarily the intermountain west.
-Subspecies lanceolatus is a very polymorphic species and is a component of the vegetation on such diverse sites as stabilized sand dunes in eastern Washington, glacial outwash fans in Montana and loess (wind blown silt loam) soils in southern Idaho.
+Thickspike wheatgrass is a very polymorphic species and is a component of the vegetation on such diverse sites as stabilized sand dunes in eastern Washington, glacial outwash fans in Montana and loess (wind blown silt loam) soils in southern Idaho.
 They are components of many native plant communities and generally occupy less than 10 percent of the overall composition.
 An exception to this may be short periods following fire in Juniper stands, when they may nearly dominate the site.

-Species often associated with these wheatgrasses include the following: the big sagebrush (Artemisia tridentata) complex, juniper (Juniperus spp.), needlegrasses, sand dropseed (Sporobolis airoides), prairie sandreed (Calamovilfa longifolia), bluebunch wheatgrass, Snake River wheatgrass, and Idaho fescue (Festuca idahoensis).
+Species often associated with these wheatgrasses include: the big sagebrush complex, juniper, needlegrasses, sand dropseed, prairie sandreed, bluebunch wheatgrass, Snake River wheatgrass and Idaho fescue.